NCAIR-FABLAB/Cohort-21-Project/README.md

 ---

+## How It Works

-## 🔗 API Integration
+### 🔗 API Integration
 The Speech-to-Speech Translator system relies on the [Spitch API](https://spi-tch.com/), which is based on a large language processing model hosted on a backend server.
 This API provides seamless speech translation through a series of steps involving transcription, translation, and speech synthesis.

-## How It Works with the System:
-- **Speech-to-Text**: The system records the user's speech input in Hausa using the microphone.
-The audio is sent to the [Spitch API](https://spi-tch.com/), where it is transcribed into Hausa text.
-- **Translation**: The API translates the transcribed Hausa text into English.
-- **Text-to-Speech**: The translated English text is then converted back into speech, which is played aloud through the speaker.
-The translated text is also displayed on the LCD screen for visual feedback.

 ## Supported Languages:
 The API supports transcription and translation for the following languages: